 |Diesel / Petrol Pumps||Shimla, Theog, Narkanda, Rampur, Jeori, Tapri, Reckong Peo, Kaza There was one at Powari too but think it has been closed and Tapri has a new one, dated May 2013|

 Have you ever been to Spiti Valley through Hindustan – Tibet Highway or via Manali?
-If yes, please share your view points, suggestions or inputs as comments below, it will help other fellow travelers to plan their own journey on one of the treacherous BUT beautiful highway of India that is Hindustan – Tibet Highway.
+If yes, please share your viewpoints, suggestions, or inputs as comments below and help other fellow travelers to plan their journey on one of the treacherous BUT beautiful highways of the world that is Hindustan – Tibet Highway.
 In the next article, I am going to talk about traveling to Spiti Valley from Manali side.

 Are you planning to go to Spiti Valley via Hindustan – Tibet Highway or Manali?
-If yes, please feel free to ask any queries or doubts you have regarding the your plan either in comments section OR in the DoW – Himalayan Travel Community & Forums.
+If yes, please feel free to ask any questions or doubts you have regarding your plan either in the comments section OR my Instagram account.
 I will be happy to reply and discuss them with you.
-Looking forward for your responses 🙂